Welcome to this review of Ginger Software, the spell checker and grammar proofreading software.

 Verdict: Ginger Software Review

-Overall, we find Ginger software to be a solid proofreading option for many authors.
-We definitely place it in the top three of all paid proofreading tools.
+Overall, I find Ginger software to be a solid proofreading option for many authors.
+I definitely place it in the top three of all paid proofreading tools.

-However, when compared to ProWritingAid, our top pick for best proofreading software, it still lacks a little in functionality.
-It would be nice to have a plagiarism checker, and an even more robust grammar checker., Not to mention integration with Google Docs.
+However, when compared to ProWritingAid, my top pick for best proofreading software, it still lacks a little in functionality.
+It would be nice to have a plagiarism checker, and an even more robust grammar checker.
+Not to mention integration with Google Docs.

 That said, Ginger is really good for a specific group of people.
 If you are doing any kind of translations, or are trying to learn a second language, Ginger may be perfect for you.
 The translation service, as well as its context-aware suggestions, are perfect for those who don't quite understand the language they are writing in.